 Peptides are short chains of amino acids that act like signals in the body.
 You can think of them as small messengers that tell cells when to repair tissue, calm inflammation, or adjust hormone activity.
 Because they are smaller than full proteins, the body can often use them quickly.

 Your body already makes many of these messengers to support digestion, immune function, metabolism, and healing.
-Peptide therapy uses carefully designed compounds to reinforce those natural signals when the body needs extra support.
+The broader field of supervised peptide therapy for recovery and longevity uses carefully designed compounds to reinforce those natural signals when the body needs extra support.

 At AgeRejuvenation, this type of treatment can be combined with hormone support, medical weight loss, or regenerative therapies so that each part of your plan works together.